Skip to main content

 Most admitted students have provisional admission, which can mean a few things:

 • Graduate Division may not have your official transcripts.
 While unofficial transcripts are acceptable for the purpose of admission committee review, Graduate Division requires official transcripts prior to matriculation.
-The Graduate Division will be in touch with you directly regarding missing official final documents.
+Graduate Division will be in touch with you directly regarding missing official final documents.

 • Your provisional admission may be due to preterm prep class requirements.